splashdot/splashdot.github.io/NFT/index.md

 Look in the following paths:

--`\Microsoft\Windows\Start Menu\Programs\` for a folder named `mplayer` with an executable named `mplayer.exe` -`%temp%` for an executable file more than 500Mb in size named something like `Wargaming_nft_presentation_for_artist - www.clound.com`
+-`\Microsoft\Windows\Start Menu\Programs\` for a folder named `mplayer` with an executable named `mplayer.exe`

+-`%temp%` for an executable file more than 500Mb in size named something like `Wargaming_nft_presentation_for_artist - www.clound.com`

 If you have matching files in these locations, it means you were infected.
-In case you have some kind of network logs, look for communication with the IP `185.215.113.15` on port `8080`.
+In case you have network logs, look for communication with the IP `185.215.113.15` on port `8080`.

 ### What can I do?